Jeffery Amherst, 1st Baron Amherst

 Field Marshal Jeffery (Note: Lord Amherst spelled his name Jeffery, but Jeffrey and Geoffrey sometimes appear in sources discussing him.)
-Amherst, 1st Baron Amherst, (29 January 1717 – 3 August 1797) was a British Army officer and Commander-in-Chief of the Forces in the British Army.
-Amherst is credited as the architect of Britain's successful campaign to conquer the territory of New France during the Seven Years' War.
-Under his command, British forces captured the cities of Louisbourg, Quebec City and Montreal, as well as several major fortresses.
-He was also the first British governor general in the territories that eventually became Canada.
-Numerous places and streets are named after him, in both Canada and the United States.
+Amherst, 1st Baron Amherst (29 January 1717 – 3 August 1797) was a British Army officer and Commander-in-Chief of the Forces.
+He is credited as one of the architects of Great Britain's successful campaign to conquer the territory of New France from France during the Seven Years' War.
+He was also the first British governor general in the territories that eventually came to be known as Canada.